Scope has warned that millions of disabled people could be being blocked from accessing vital online services.

 Kristina Barrick, Head of Digital Influencing at Scope, said:

-“Organisations have had two years to prepare for this deadline and make changes to their websites to benefit disabled people.
+“Organisations have had 2 years to prepare for this deadline and make changes to their websites to benefit disabled people.
 Sadly many have failed.

 “Public should mean available to everyone yet our findings suggest many disabled taxpayers are still being shut out of accessing digital services.